missjuliekhun/Sing-Me/README.md

 # Sing-Me
 With the Sing Me app you will be able to record your voice and get feedback from other singers.

+##Technologies
+-REACT
+-CSS
+-BootStrap